 The GDPR also gives you the right to lodge a complaint with the Information Commissioners’ Office if you are in the UK, or with the supervisory authority of the Member State where you work, normally live or where the alleged infringement of data protection laws occurred.
 The Information Commissioner’s Office can be contacted at this web address .

-I do not intend to process your personal information except for the reasons stated within this privacy notice.
+We do not intend to process your personal information except for the reasons stated within this privacy notice.
 If this changes, this privacy notice will be amended and placed on the website.
-You are advised to continually check our website – www.2BedfordRow.co.uk
+You are advised to continually check our website.

-This privacy notice was published in May 2018 and will be reviewed again in 12 months time.
+This privacy notice was published in May 2018 and reviewed in October 2019 and August 2021

-I continually review my privacy practices and may change this policy from time to time.
-When I do it will be placed on the website.
+We continually review our privacy practices and may change this policy from time to time.
+When we do it will be placed on the website.